 The shinbone (tibia) is cut.
-A piece of bone is taken from the front of the pelvis and this bone graft is placed into the cut made in the shin.
-A metal plate (the AO Tomofix plate) is used to hold the cut tibia and bone graft in place.
-The knee can change position so that instead of the leg being straight it can look knocked kneed.
+A piece of bone is sometimes taken from the front of the pelvis and this bone graft is placed into the cut made in the shin.
+A metal plate (the AO Tomofix or BodyCad Fine osteotomy plate) is used to hold the cut tibia and bone graft in place.
+The knee can change position so that instead of the leg being bow legged, it can look slightly knocked kneed.
 This is normal.